ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/builtin_client.rst

 -----------

 The analyzer makes it possible to follow the execution of a test in real time or deferred.
-It makes it possible to display all the events of the test and to facilitate the analysis of the good progress or the errors.
+It makes it possible to display all the events of the test and to facilitate the analysis of the errors.

 .. image :: /_static/images/client/analyseur.png